dataminer-site/dataminer-site.github.io/docs/api/cli/overview.md

 ### Setting a Custom Prompt

-As an example, a file in the same directory as the DuckDB CLI named `prompt.sql` will change the DuckDB prompt to be a duck head and run a SQL statement.
+As an example, a file in the same directory as the DataMiner CLI named `prompt.sql` will change the DataMiner prompt to be a duck head and run a SQL statement.
 Note that the duck head is built with Unicode characters and does not work in all terminal environments (e.g., in Windows, unless running with WSL and using the Windows Terminal).

 ```text